-- A. Substances classified sensitizing with H317 and/or H334 may not be part of the product or raw materials. - B. Substances, where alternative evidence of sensitizing potential to the skin exists, may not be part of the product or raw materials. - C. The product must be able to claim "Fragrance Free" according to the Cosmetics Regulation. - D. The polymer raw material must not contain more than 500 ppm of monomers that are considered sensitizing. - E. The emission of ammonia from the product must not exceed 140 $\mu$ g/m at the 24 hours measure point.
+- A. Substances classified sensitizing with H317 and/or H334 may not be part of the product or raw materials. - B. Substances, where alternative evidence of sensitizing potential to the skin exists, may not be part of the product or raw materials. - C. The product must be able to claim "Fragrance Free" according to the Cosmetics Regulation. - D. The polymer raw material must not contain more than 100 ppm of monomers that are considered sensitizing.

 Documentation: Full formulation cf. req.
 1. 2D: this information shall be provided from the supplier of the polymer as part of the assessment of the polymer raw material.
-2E: Test report from an accredited laboratory.

-Criterion 3 - Volatile Organic Compounds (VOCs)
+Criterion 3 - Emission of Volatile Substances

-After application paints and varnishes dry/cure and during this time, fumes dissipate from the painted surface into the air.
+After application, paints and varnishes dry/cure and during this time, fumes dissipate from the painted surface into the air.
 The diffusion of gasses into the air (emissions) is a process that lasts for a long time.
 It begins at the time of application and is usually followed by a gradual decrease over time, finally reaching a baseline after some weeks.
 The emissions are various volatile compounds, both organic and inorganic which influences the indoor air quality (IAQ).
 There is mounting evidence that volatile compounds affect the individuals who apply the product and the people living in the painted rooms after application of the product by increasing their risk of asthma and contact allergy.
-Since Asthma Allergy Nordic aims to protect people with sensitive airways, it is reasonable to set acceptable levels for VOC's in allergy labelled paints and varnishes as low as possible, even at the early stages of use such as application and curing.
+Since Asthma Allergy Nordic aims to protect people with sensitive airways, it is reasonable to set acceptable levels for volatile substances in allergy labelled paints and varnishes as low as possible, even at the early stages of use such as application and curing.

-This criterion aims to limit the emissions of volatile organic compounds (VOCs), including formaldehyde, over time by requiring testing.
+This criterion aims to limit the emissions of volatile organic compounds (VOCs), including formaldehyde, as well as ammonia, over time by requiring testing.

 The test result will also be evaluated with regards to the individually identified VOCs.
-Should any of them also be sensitizing substances, it must be shown that the amount of these present in the product is below the lower limit of interest on 0.1 ppm.
-Note, that the lower limit of interest does not apply to fragrances, since the ODT for fragrances often are below 0.1 ppm and therefore present for the purpose they serve inherently.
+Should any of them also be sensitizing substances, it must be shown that the amount of these, present in the product is below the lower limit of interest on 0.1 ppm.

-The amount of VOCs emitted from the product must not exceed the following values:
+The amount of volatile substances emitted from the product must not exceed the following values:

-Measure point / Limit value (μg/m3) 24 hours 3 days 28 days
+Measure point / Limit value (μg/m 3) 24 hours 3 days 28 days

 TVOC 300 300 10

 SVOC 30 30 10

-Formaldehyde 5 5 5
+Formaldehyde 20 10 10

+Ammonia 140 - -

-\ Toluene-equivalents
+Toluene-equivalents

-The requirement must be documented by at test performed by an accredited laboratory according to the standard EN 16516 or EN 16402 with the following specifications and modifications:
+The requirement must be documented by at test performed by an accredited laboratory according to the standard EN16516 or EN16402 with the following specifications and modifications:

 - The emission test(s) shall be made on the paint's ready-to-use state.
 This means that if tinting is provided, there must be a test on at least one tinted variant.
 The number of tests required will be decided in dialogue with Asthma Allergy Nordic, to ensure, that a representative selection is tested.
-As a minimum, the tinted variant with the highest expected content of VOCs must be tested, and the reason for choice of variant must be clearly stated. - TVOC and individual VVOCs/VOCs/SVOCs must be measured for all time points; after 24 hours, 3 days, and 28 days.
-Individual VVOCs/VOCs/SVOCs must be stated in the test report given as toluene-equivalents. - No preconditioning of samples shall be part of the test. i.e., paint samples shall be applied to the substrate and then moved directly into the test chamber. - A loading factor 1 m/m must be used for both short and long exposure, corresponding to a loading factor for walls.
+As a minimum, the tinted variant with the highest expected emissions must be tested, and the reason for choice of variant must be clearly stated. - TVOC and individual VVOCs/VOCs/SVOCs must be measured for all time points; after 24 hours, 3 days, and 28 days.
+Individual VVOCs/VOCs/SVOCs must be stated in the test report given as toluene-equivalents. - No preconditioning of samples shall be part of the test, i.e., paint samples shall be applied to the substrate and then moved directly into the test chamber. - A loading factor 1 m2/m3 must be used for both short and long exposure, corresponding to a loading factor for walls. - The application amount shall be based on EN16516 (technical data sheet), but minimum 150 g/m2 as specified by EN16402.